hashicorp/terraform-provider-aws/website/docs/guides/iam-policy-documents.html.md

 To enable interpolation in decoupled files, the [`template_file` data source](/docs/providers/template/d/file.html) is available.

-For example, in a file called `policy.json.tpl`:
+For example, creating a file called `policy.json.tpl` with the contents:

 ```json
 {